Pyright vs Mypy: Optimizing Type Checking Speed for Large Python Codebases

 Common Mistakes

-This forces Pyright to parse and index all third-party .py files.
-It bypasses pre-compiled .pyi stubs.
-Memory usage increases by 3-5x.
+Enabling useLibraryCodeForTypes = true in pyright for large projects This forces pyright to parse and index all third-party .py source files rather than using pre-compiled .pyi stubs.
+Memory usage increases substantially.

 FAQ

-Mypy caches module hashes based on file content and PYTHONPATH.
-Upgrading dependencies changes underlying type stubs without invalidating the cache.
-Run dmypy stop && rm -rf .mypy_cache after pip install -U.
+Why does the mypy cache become stale after dependency upgrades? mypy caches module hashes based on file content and PYTHONPATH.
+Upgrading dependencies changes underlying type stubs without invalidating the hash.
+Run dmypy stop && rm -rf .mypy_cache after pip install -U to force a clean rebuild.